 After mounting the garage tracks, it’s time for the fun part.

 Add an endcap to each side to stop any dust, debris, or spiders living in your garage from getting inside.
-Then start mounting the accessory hooks, baskets, or anything else.
+Then, start mounting the accessory hooks, baskets, or anything else.

-As you might be able to tell, I highly recommend the Gladiator wall system (GearTrack & GearWall).
+I highly recommend the Gladiator wall system (GearTrack & GearWall).
 If you want to see more details (and a LOT of photos), check out my full review here!